xiehust/reel_optimizer/README.md

 # Nova Reel Prompt Optimizer

-A Gradio web interface for optimizing prompts and generating videos using Amazon's Nova Reel service.
+A Gradio web interface for optimizing prompts and generating videos using Amazon's Nova [Canvas and Reel model](https://docs.aws.amazon.com/nova/latest/userguide/content-generation.html).

 ## Features
+- Text prompt optimization for Nova Canvas image generation

-- Text prompt optimization for video generation
+- Text prompt optimization for Nova Reel video generation
 - Support for image-to-video generation with optional image input
+- 1-click to copy the generated image from Canvas to for Reel video generation
-- Real-time prompt optimization using Claude
+- Real-time prompt optimization using Nova
 - Video generation using Nova Reel
 - User-friendly web interface

 ## Prerequisites

-- Python 3.8+
+- Python 3.10+
 - AWS credentials configured with access to Bedrock and S3
-- An S3 bucket for video output
+- An S3 bucket for video output (You can copy the default bucket created from Nova Reel when you first time play with it in Bedrock Console)

 ## Installation